mikezalik/taskbunny_api/README.md

 ## Project Summary

-The taskbunny API is a Flask server that provides backend functionality for a React Frontend.
+The taskbunny API is a Flask server that provides backend functionality for a React frontend.
 The API accesses additional resources outside of taskbunny by calling third-party APIs and by serving JSON for tasks.

 ## Design Process 📐